tc09-brcm-social/smCurl/SmAgents/README.md

 * cleanse.sh -- clean up a JSON object for create.sh to use
-* copy.sh ToAgentName FromAgentName -- copy the definition from FromAgentName to ToAgentName ** this retains all existing relatioships
 * create.sh JSONFileName -- create an agent  using a JSON file
 * delete.sh AgentName -- delete an agent
 * exist.sh Agent -- check if the agent exists